DOTCOM: the Disability Online Tool of the CommissionSkip to search options

-Companies not fulfilling their quota duty have to pay a tax which is collected by Agefiph.
-Agefiph is an organisation which was created in 1987, following the law setting a 6 % employment quota for persons with disabilities in the private sector.
-It has been in charge of the administration of the contributions paid by companies that do not fulfill the quota, which was converted into a fund for the professional insertion of disabled persons.
+Companies not fulfilling the quota duty have to pay a tax which is collected by ‘Agefiph’.
+Agefiph is an organisation, which was founded in 1987, following the law setting a 6% employment quota for persons with disabilities in the private sector.
+It has been in charge of the administration of the contributions paid by the companies that do not fulfill the quota, which was converted into a fund for the professional inclusion of disabled persons.
 In 2011 and 2013 its competences were extended by the Government to include the funding and provision of professional training for unemployed disabled people.
-It is administrated by representatives of employers, employees and disabled people.
+It is managed by representatives of employers, employees and disabled people.

-The law of 2005 started an activation policy for people who benefit from the non-contributory disability benefit (Allocation aux adultes handicapés - AAH).
-The adaptation of the calculation of the allowance for disabled people (AAH), which was decided in 2016, results in not taking into account the entire salary of disabled people when considering the maximum reference income.
-It is reduced by 80% (that is to say only 20% will be considered) for the part below 30% of the minimum gross salary, that is to say for the part under 30% x EUR17,599 per year, and of 40% (that is to say only 60% will be taken into account) for the part exceeding 30% of the minimum gross salary.
+The Law of 2005 started an activation policy for people who benefit from the non-contributory disability benefit (Allocation aux adultes handicapés - AAH).
+Changes in the calculation of the allowance for disabled people (AAH), which were decided in 2016, result in not taking into account the entire salary of disabled people when considering the maximum reference income.
+Only 20% will be considered for the part below 30% of the minimum gross salary, that is to say for the part under 30% - EUR 18,255 per year, and of 40% (that is to say only 60% will be taken into account) for the part exceeding 30% of the minimum gross salary.